Videos

 The Digital Mindset: How to Thrive in the Age of Data, Algorithms, and AI

 The digital revolution is here.
-It’s changing how work gets done, how industries are structured, and how people work, behave and relate to each other.
-To thrive in a world driven by data and powered by algorithms, we must learn to see, think and act in new ways.
+Powerful technologies like large language models (LLMs) are changing how work gets done, how industries are structured, and how people work, behave and relate to each other.
+To thrive in a world driven by data and powered by AI algorithms, we must learn to see, think and act in new ways.
 We need to develop a digital mindset.
-Drawing from his new book, “The Digital Mindset: What It Really Takes to Thrive in the Age of Data, Algorithms, and AI,” University of California, Santa Barbara Professor Paul Leonardi discusses the skills needed for a digital mindset and new ways of thinking that will enable leaders to be productive in the digital economy.
-With a digital mindset, employees can leverage a 30% fluency in a handful of technical topics to ask the right questions and make smart decisions, leading to new possibilities for a digital future that can be appreciated.
-Leaders who adopt these approaches will be able to develop their organization’s talent to prepare their company for successful and continued digital transformation.
+Drawing from his book, “The Digital Mindset: What It Really Takes to Thrive in the Age of Data, Algorithms, and AI,” University of California, Santa Barbara Professor Paul Leonardi discusses the skills needed for a digital mindset and new ways of thinking that will enable leaders to be productive in the digital economy.
+With a digital mindset, employees can leverage a 30% fluency in a handful of technical topics to ask the right questions and make smart decisions about AI, leading to new possibilities for a digital future that can be appreciated.
+Leaders who adopt these approaches will be able to develop their organization’s talent to prepare their company for the successful and continued implementation of new technologies.
 Individual contributors will learn how to better support their company’s strategic changes and advance their own careers.
 Win-win.

 Technology has allowed us to work anywhere at any time.
 But the best ideas come when we collaborate with others.
 So how can a workforce collaborate when it’s also remote?
 What are the best ways to organize teams in a hybrid workplace while also ensuring everyone has the right tools to be productive?
 In this insightful talk, University of California, Santa Barbara Professor Paul Leonardi uses a combination of cutting-edge scientific evidence and examples of successful companies to outline steps that can be taken to build strong collaborations across multiple geographies, time zones and cultures, resulting in high performance and happy workers.